 - Abusing their right of access to the property

 - Threatening to call U.S. Immigration and Customs Enforcement

 - Committing acts that disturb a tenant’s comfort, peace, or quiet

 - Refusing to acknowledge receipt of tenant’s rent

 If you rent property in Oakland and believe you are being treated unfairly or unlawfully by your landlord, the best thing you can do is speak with an experienced lawyer.
-At Willoughby Brod, LLP, we are here to review your situation, explain your rights, and guide you through the best next steps.
+At the Brod Law Firm, we are here to review your situation, explain your rights, and guide you through the best next steps.